sous-chefs/filesystem/README.md

 ##### `uuid`
 UUID of the device to create the filesystem upon.
 ##### `file`
-Path to the file-backed storage to be used for a loopback device.
-If not present it will be created, as long as a size is given.
+Path to the file-backed storage to be used for a loopback device. `device` must also be present to specify the loopback.
+If the `file` is not present it will be created, as long as a size is given.
 ##### `vg`
 Name of the LVM volume group use as backing store for a logical volume.
 If not present it will be created, as long as a size is given.